GavinPalmer1984/expertise/domains/morality/cultivating-self-control-contentment/README.md

 - **Identity formation**: Understanding themselves as people capable of self-discipline and contentment

 ### Environmental Factors
-- **Media and technology boundaries**: Limiting passive entertainment to create space for active engagement
+- **Screen time considerations**: Complex decisions about amount, type, and purpose of screen use - passive entertainment vs. creative tools vs. educational content
+- **Progressive freedom model**: Starting with restrictions and gradually increasing freedom as children demonstrate responsibility and self-control
-- **Family modeling**: Parents and adults demonstrating self-control and contentment in their own lives
+- **Family modeling**: Parents and adults demonstrating self-control and contentment in their own lives, including wise screen use
 - **Community support**: Surrounded by others who value and practice these virtues
 - **Physical environment**: Spaces that encourage reflection, creativity, and peaceful activity
 - **Cultural messaging**: Countering messages that equate happiness with constant stimulation or acquisition